satyajeet101/system-design/src/main/java/sql/SQL.md

 ## Joins
 ### Union
+- The UNION operator is used to combine the result sets of two or more SELECT statements.
 - **Removes Duplicate Rows:** The UNION clause ensures that only distinct rows are returned in the result set.
 - **Includes Duplicates** with UNION ALL: The UNION ALL clause returns all rows, including duplicates.
 - **Compatible Data:** The columns in each SELECT query must have the same number, order, and data type.